Drachenfrucht1/godotcord/README.md

 > This integration is not official and is not supported by the Discord GameSDK Developers.

-Godotcord currently only supports the Windows platform (both 32 and 64 bit).
+Godotcord currently only supports the Windows platform (both 32 and 64 bit, but only 64 bit tested).
 Support for linux any mac may come in the future.

 # Setup